 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill, ability, core competencies, and/or physical required.
+The requirements listed below represent the knowledge, skill, ability, core competencies, and/or physical required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.